Sewage Treatment Plants - Options - WTE

 Activated Sludge Process (ASP) Sewage Treatment Plants

-Our VORTEX and QUANTUM sewage treatment plants recycle their own waste products along with live, settled, beneficial bacteria.
+Our VORTEX and QUANTUM sewage treatment plants recycle their own waste products along with live, beneficial bacteria.
 They return them back to the digestion chamber to activate and speed up the digestion of the raw sewage.

 They don't need any extra bacteria adding during their lifetime as they constantly 'top-up' the digestion chamber with active bacterial sludge from the final settlement chamber.